 The Center for Early Childhood Education at Fort Hill offers full- and part-time enrollment to children, infancy through preschool, of Smith employees and of other members of the surrounding communities.
 Approximately half of the 80 families enrolled are not affiliated with the college.
 The program is inspired by the Reggio Emilia Approach to early childhood education.
 The center offers tours and observations of the school and professional development opportunities to educators in the community.

 Established in 1975, Sunnyside Child Care Center provides full- and part-time care for children 18 months to 5 years.
-Half of the 45 families served are non-Smith families and come from Northampton and the surrounding communities.
-Though Sunnyside is not a Smith program, Smith provides physical plant services and a rent-free building to the center.
-Smith students serve as assistants and interns.
+Two-thirds of the 68 families served are non-Smith families and come from Northampton and the surrounding communities.
+Though Sunnyside is not a Smith program, Smith supported Sunnyside’s acquisition of a new building at 557 Easthampton Road through a generous gift.
+Smith students serve as assistants and interns through the work-study program.
+Smith faculty and students utilize our program for research projects and observation of young children.
 Local high school and college students observe and volunteer at Sunnyside in the context of child development courses and as interns.
 Sunnyside participates in the Northampton Community Partnerships for Children Council and is accredited by the National Association for the Education of Young Children.
 Sunnyside is a Universal Pre-Kindergarten Pilot Program for the Massachusetts Department of Early Education and Care (EEC) and receives a Classroom Quality Grant from EEC to promote school readiness and positive outcomes for children.
-Sunnyside also participates in the Massachusetts Infant and Toddler Leadership Initiative, a training module for preparing leaders to provide mentoring support to infant and toddler educators.
+Sunnyside participates in several EEC-funded research projects involving high-quality environments and teacher competency.